ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

 ### Pre-requisites

 #### prepare your projects:
-navigate to `Drivers/CMSIS/Device/ST/STM32H7xx/Source/Templates/gcc/` from the `STM32CubeH7` repo and move your device specific system, startup and linker files to their dedicated folder.
+navigate to `Drivers/CMSIS/Device/ST/STM32H7xx/Source/Templates/gcc/` from the `STM32CubeH7` repo and move your device-specific system, startup and linker files to their dedicated folder.

 install gcc by version